topcuburak/topcuburak.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year PhD student in the Dept. of Computer Science and Engineering at PSU, under the supervision of [Mahmut Taylan Kandemir]([url](https://www.cse.psu.edu/hpcl/kandemir/)).
 I completed my course workload and passed the qualifying exams, which consisted of core concepts of computer science, including operating systems, computer architecture, algorithms, theory, and data structures.
-My research focuses as listed below:
+I am an active member of _AI4CI core group_, and my research focuses as listed below:

 ### 1. UVM Performance in Heterogenous Computing Environments:
-- Analyzing performance tradeoffs between page migration and remote data accesses in multi-GPU systems
+- Analyzing performance tradeoffs between page migration and remote data accesses in multi-GPU systems.
-- Mitigating the performance overhead of address translation impact in multi-GPU systems
+- Mitigating the performance overhead of address translation impact in multi-GPU systems.
 ### 2. Sustainability in Computing Systems
 - Carbon footprint measurements in various scale computing infrastructures.
 - Research on the methodological approaches to mitigate carbon footprint on cloud infrastructures.